peterjirak/wikipedia-assistant/README.md

 One can use dig to verify a DNS or FQDN.
 My database uses the endpoint lynx-analytics-wikipedia-assisstant-instance-1.cntmuespoc74.us-east-1.rds.amazonaws.co.
 I wanted to verify that endpoint.
 I did so with the `dig` command:

 `dig lynx-analytics-wikipedia-assisstant-instance-1.cntmuespoc74.us-east-1.rds.amazonaws.com`

+## Using sed to uncomment out code in the SQL dump files

+Per the suggestion in the programming assignment instructions I downloaded the SQL dump files.
+These consist of the create table statement necessary to create the table and then the insert into statements to populate the t5able.
+There are a series of optional statements that are commented out.
+If these are compatible with one's database engine, one can uncomment them out and then execute them.
+One could do this manually or one could use sed for this purpose.
+I implemented a sed command to do this:

+`cat simplewiki-latest-page.sql | sed 's/^\/\*\![0-9]* //' | sed 's/ \*\/\;$/;/' > simplewiki-latest-page-modified.sql`

+## Creating the database tables and populating them with data

+I set up an EC2 t2.micro in the AWS ecloud ecosystem.
+My Ec2 has the IP address `ec2-3-93-185-102.compute-1.amazonaws.com` .
+It has a PEM file `lynx-analytics-wikipedia-assisstant-ec2-for-accessing-the-database-t2-micro.pem` .

+I set up an SSH tunnel to allow myself to access my Amazon Aurora MySQL database from my laptop.
+I ran this command on my laptop:

+`ssh -N -L 3669:lynx-analytics-wikipedia-assisstant.cluster-cntmuespoc74.us-east-1.rds.amazonaws.com:3306 ubuntu@ec2-3-93-185-102.compute-1.amazonaws.com -i /Users/peterjirak/Desktop/PeterEldritch/PeterEldritch/Projects/LynxAnalytics/Source_Code/lynx-analytics-wikipedia-assistant/certificates-and-credentials/lynx-analytics-wikipedia-assisstant-ec2-for-accessing-the-database.pem`

+This mapped port `3669` on my laptop to port `3306` on `lynx-analytics-wikipedia-assisstant.cluster-cntmuespoc74.us-east-1.rds.amazonaws.com` (the resolvable IP address for accessing my database) through my EC2 whose IP address is `lynx-analytics-wikipedia-assisstant.cluster-cntmuespoc74.us-east-1.rds.amazonaws.com` .

+After that I could use the `mysql` command-line client on my laptop to access my database.
+I was also able to use the `DBeaver` GUI to work with my database.

+I ran this command to populate the database's `page` table with data:

+`mysql --user admin --password --port 3669 --host 127.0.0.1 --database lynx_analytics_wikipedia_assistant < /Users/peterjirak/Desktop/PeterEldritch/PeterEldritch/Projects/LynxAnalytics/Source_Code/lynx-analytics-wikipedia-assistant/data/simplewiki-latest-page-modified.sql`